HaoZeke/grimoire/src/content/archLinux/waylandNotes.md

 Similarly, `archive-manager` has been replaced by `engrampa`.

+## Prettying it up
+By now we have a rather well fleshed out system which seems to run a lot of ugly looking GTK themed applications.

+Naturally, the cheapest (in terms of resource usage and dependencies) is `lxappearance` and `gtk-chtheme` (I came accross the second one from [here](https://askubuntu.com/questions/598943/how-to-de-uglify-i3-wm)).

 ## Bluetooth Managers
 For my purposes, I noted that `blueman` looked TERRIBLE.
 Similar to the issues with `thunar` it insisted in opening in a split with large blurry text.